 The Population Explosion

 Of course, with the increase of power and prestige comes a whole new slew of problems.
-In China this can be seem most predominately in the issue of population growth; a continuing problem that has yet to be fully addressed or solved.
+In China this is seen most predominately in the issue of population growth; a continuing problem that has yet to be fully addressed or solved.
 Even though steps have been taken in recent years to curb the population explosion, it appears to be a problem that will haunt China for many years to come.

-Since the late 1970s, China has seen a need to make some changes not only to their domestic policies, but also to their foreign policies.
+Since the late 1970s, China has seen a need to make some changes not only to its domestic policies but also to its foreign policies.
 It was discovered that if they were to survive as a nation, they must be more open to investment and subsidies from other countries.
 Deng Xiaoping, Mao Zedong's successor, saw the value of an open door policy declaring, "It doesn't matter whether it's a black cat or a white cat, as long as it catches mice."

 Although China has many more years and much more work to do, she has made drastic steps toward becoming a mighty global power.
 The people of China have the potential and wherewithal to become a great nation, but will they have the patience needed to succeed remains a viable question.